All

 Wheel Bearings

 Another huge sign of trailer trouble is failed wheel bearings.
 This is particularly dangerous since they connect a car’s wheels to its axles.
-There’re many reasons why your bearings might fail.
+There are many reasons why your bearings might fail.
 For instance, they could be rusty or worn down.
 So get a wheel bearing protector if you don’t have one already.
 They hold the grease in the wheel hub by using spring-loaded pistons.
 This keeps water from entering the bearing assembly and hub.
 Even when you have bearing protectors, ensure that you’re repacking the wheel bearings with grease twice a year and inspecting them regularly.

 A Spare Tire